milkv-duo/duo-buildroot-sdk/README.md

 Note that the `./build.sh [board]` at the end of the command is the same as the previous usage in the one-click compilation instructions in Ubuntu 22.04.
 Use `./build.sh` can see how to use the command, use `./ build.sh lunch` can bring up the interactive selection menu, use `./build.sh [board]` to directly compile the target version, `[board]` can be replaced with:
 ```
 milkv-duo
-milkv-duo-lite
 milkv-duo256m
-milkv-duo256m-lite
 ```
-*Versions with the `lite` suffix is a simplified version and does not include libraries and application packages such as python, pip, pinpong, etc.*

 Description of some parameters in the command:
 - `duodocker` The name of the running Docker must be consistent with the name set in the previous step.